 These are the department field trips & events for which dates have been confirmed.
 You can click on the name of the professor who is leading the trip to ask any questions you may have.

-May 14-17: GSA Rocky Mountain Section Meeting & Road Trip - for GEO majors, whose abstracts have been accepted by GSA for their May meeting.
-This is a 4-day road trip to Gunnison, CO, led by Dr. Ford.
+This trip is for GEO majors, whose abstracts have been accepted by GSA for their May meeting.
+This is a 4-day road trip to Gunnison, CO, led by Dr. Ford

 In The Past: